BennyE/stellar-dynpsk/README.md

 [+] Reading settings.json file
 [*] Attempting to connect to OmniVista server @ https://omnivista.home
 [*] Connection to omnivista.home successful!
-[*] Found instanceID 59ab1cb7e4b010f83b3d47f0 for AP group Home [*] Found deviceId 5a7d02b6e4b0582ec054a882 for SSID dynpsk [+] Changed the PSK of SSID dynpsk to: 6nVjc9xJXtHn
+[*] DeviceConfig: Found instanceID 59ab1cb7e4b010f83b3d47f0 for AP group Home [*] DeviceConfig: Found deviceId 5a7d02b6e4b0582ec054a882 for SSID dynpsk [+] DeviceConfig: Changed the PSK of SSID dynpsk to: lxrz9qwIL9hM [+] Scan the QR Code sent via mail with your mobile phone and login to the network!

-(Here comes some QR CODE)

-[+] Scan the above QR Code with your mobile phone and login to the network!
 ```

 ## Demo Video